jacopotagliabue/MLSys-NYU-2022/weeks/4/homework_2.md

 Split your data into `training` and `test` data.
 Then, using [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), conduct a grid search that:

+1. Uses the `pipeline` that you've built as the estimator.
-1. Uses 5-fold cross validation.
+2. Uses 5-fold cross validation.
-2. Searches across at least 2 different values for 3 different hyperparameters.
+3. Searches across at least 2 different values for 3 different hyperparameters.
-3. Maximizes the Area Under the ROC Curve.
+4. Maximizes the Area Under the ROC Curve.

-Finally, train the model with the optimal hyperparameters on the full training dataset and then print out the Area Under the ROC Curve for the test set of data.
+Finally, given the optimal hyperparameters that you've found, train a model on the full training dataset and then print out the Area Under the ROC Curve for the test set of data.